mdavidson9/docs.balsamiq.com/content/jira/server/mockups2/intro.md

 ---
 date: 2015-07-30T15:52:28-07:00
-title: "Introduction to Mockups 2 for JIRA Server"
+title: "Introduction to Mockups 2 for Jira Server"
 menu: "menujiraserver2"
-product: "Mockups 2 for JIRA Server"
+product: "Mockups 2 for Jira Server"
 weight: 1110
 ---

-This page contains usage instructions for [Mockups 2 for JIRA Server](https://marketplace.atlassian.com/plugins/com.balsamiq.jira.plugins.mockups/server/overview).
+This page contains usage instructions for [Mockups 2 for Jira Server](https://marketplace.atlassian.com/plugins/com.balsamiq.jira.plugins.mockups/server/overview).

-{{% alert info %}}**Using JIRA Cloud?** If you are using JIRA Cloud (on atlassian.net), please see [this article](/jira/cloud/intro/) instead.{{% /alert %}}
+{{% alert info %}}**Using Jira Cloud?** If you are using Jira Cloud (on atlassian.net), please see [this article](/jira/cloud/intro/) instead.{{% /alert %}}

-JIRA Administrators: the [Mockups for JIRA Server Admin Guide](../admin-guide) is for you.
+Jira Administrators: the [Mockups for Jira Server Admin Guide](../admin-guide) is for you.

 * * *

-## Adding a UI Mockup to a JIRA Issue
+## Adding a UI Mockup to a Jira Issue

-To add a UI Mockup to a particular JIRA issue you simply click on the “Add/Edit UI Mockup to this issue” link:
+To add a UI Mockup to a particular Jira issue you simply click on the “Add/Edit UI Mockup to this issue” link:

 ![](//media.balsamiq.com/img/support/docs/jira/userguide/addeditlink.png)

 You will be taken to the Mockups editor, where you can create your mockup (or import an existing mockup - see [this page](https://support.balsamiq.com/plugins/importtoatlassian/) for instructions).

-If you have never used Balsamiq Mockups before, here's a quick video introduction of what you can do with it when using the JIRA Server plugin:
+If you have never used Balsamiq Mockups before, here's a quick video introduction of what you can do with it when using the Jira Server plugin:

 {{< yt nLNdx9kI7OM >}}